Rigid Manifolds of general type with non-contractible universal cover: The universal cover of

-In this section we prove that $X_n$ and $Y_n$ have finite fundamental group.
-In order to do this we apply the main theorem of \cite{armstrong} in the case of product quotient varieties following \cite{BCGP12, DP10}.
+In this section we discuss the finiteness of the fundamental group $\pi_1(\widehat{ X_{n,d}}) $.
+In order to do this we use the main theorem of \cite{armstrong} in the case of product quotient varieties following \cite{BCGP12,DP10}.
 We briefly recall their strategy and we refer to them for further details.